KellerJordan/modded-nanogpt/records/track_3_small_optimization/README.md

 My understanding is that the majority of all humans who are working on AI research fall into this last category.
 Certainly, the majority of efforts to develop new optimizers are conducted by non-elite non-corporate academics.
-It is therefore quite unfortunate that they are not being well-served - to use left terminology - by the current structure of research.
+It is therefore unfortunate that they are not being well-served - to use left terminology - by the current structure of research.
 Fortunately, there is a relatively easy solution: The field can be reorganized around competitive leaderboards/benchmarks.
 If each new optimizer paper compares against a single leaderboard, rather than the current situation where each new paper makes up its own unique baseline, then effective new methods will become readily identified by anyone.